pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 >**Note**
 >Job 04_Sales_Report uses the Quinn Python library.
 The methods are implemented in utils.py which is loaded via the File Resource.

+To learn more about Iceberg in CDE please visit [Using Apache Iceberg in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-using-iceberg.html)

+To learn more about CDE Jobs please visit [Creating and Managing CDE Jobs](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-create-job.html) in the CDE Documentation.

 ## Part 2: Orchestrating Pipelines with Airflow